 Bachelor of Science in Kinesiological Sciences

-Kinesiology, the academic discipline that studies physical activity and its impact on health, society, and quality of life, has emerged in recent years as the undergraduate degree of choice for many students seeking careers in a variety of allied health/medical fields, as well as in more traditional areas such as fitness, health promotion, physical education, recreation, and sport.
+Kinesiology, the academic discipline that studies mechanics and psychology of movement, physical activity and its impact on health, society, and quality of life, nutrition, injury prevention.
+In recent years it has emerged as the undergraduate degree of choice for many students seeking careers in a variety of allied health/medical fields, as well as in more traditional areas such as fitness, health promotion, wellness, movement optimization and nutrition.

-These include professional graduate schools in medicine, physician assistant, physical therapy, occupational therapy, athletic training and chiropractic medicine.
+Kinesiological science prepares students well for professional graduate schools in medicine, physician assistant, physical therapy, occupational therapy, athletic training, dentistry, veterinary and chiropractic medicine.
 Depending on the student’s interest, preparation for a career in public health, nutrition, exercise physiology, motor control, biomechanics, strength and conditioning, and personal training is also available.
-The core courses in the kinesiology degree provide a broad foundation of human movement study along with the opportunity to acquire all the needed prerequisites for graduate and/or professional school.
-Students will encounter a strong foundation of science courses that integrates hands-on applications applying theory into practice.
-Students complete their program with a culminating internship experience in the health sciences, fitness and wellness, or sport performance related fields.
+The core courses in the kinesiology degree provide a broad foundation for the study of human movement form a variety of perspectives along with an opportunity to acquire all the needed prerequisites for graduate and/or professional school.
+Students will encounter a strong foundation of applied science courses that integrate hands-on applications applying theory into practice.
+Students learn a variety of assessments skills to enhance marketability for careers and admission to graduate and health professional schools.
+Students complete their program with a culminating internship experience in physical rehabilitation settings, athletic training settings, fitness and wellness, private gyms or sport and sport performance related fields.

 Admissions & Curriculum

-For more information about regarding the admission process to the Kinesiology program, please contact Ms. Ashlea Rieser at email@example.com.
+Students are accepted into the Kinesiology Program Freshman year.
+Maintenance of the required GPA is needed to remain in the program.
+For more information about regarding the admission process and remaining in the Kinesiology program, please contact undergraduate admissions at email@example.com.

 Points of Contact